-When making investment decisions, Calpe considers the risks associated with its investments, including the potential impacts of any economic shock, their liquidity and their admissibility under the Solvency II rules.
+When making investment decisions, Calpe considers the risks associated with its investments, including the potential impacts of any economic shock, their liquidity and their admissibility under the Solvency II.

-All assets, in particular those covering the Minimum Capital Requirement (MCR) and the SCR, are invested in highly rated and liquid assets that aim to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
+All assets, in particular those covering the MCR and the SCR, are invested in highly rated and liquid assets that aim to ensure the security, quality, liquidity and profitability of the portfolio as a whole.
 All assets are held in GBP in Calpe designated portfolios which ensures their availability.